-Grade 12 1 Weighted Credit This college-level course is designed to engage students in the careful reading and critical analysis of imaginative literature.
+This college-level course is designed to engage students in the careful reading and critical analysis of imaginative literature.
 In this course, students will explore literary works from various genres and time periods.
-Students will practice close reading for selected texts in order to deepen their understanding of the ways writers us language and provide meaning and pleasure for their readers.
+Students will practice close reading for selected texts in order to deepen their understanding of the ways writers use language and provide meaning and pleasure for their readers.
 As students read, they will consider the structure, style, and themes of the work to include the use of figurative language, imagery, symbolism, and tone.
 Students taking this course are encouraged to take the AP Exam.